Crowbar-Collective/lore-clerk-bridge/README.md

 port.
 Pin all of them explicitly to distinct values.

-**Login completes in the browser but the CLI never sees it / `window.Clerk.session` is empty on `/callback`.** The bridge's HTTP side isn't on a subdomain of Clerk's primary domain — see [why](#why-the-http-side-must-live-on-a-subdomain-of-clerks-primary-domain).
+**Login completes in the browser but the CLI never sees it / `window.Clerk.session` is empty on `/callback`.** The bridge's HTTP side isn't on a subdomain of Clerk's primary domain; see [why](#why-the-http-side-must-live-on-a-subdomain-of-clerks-primary-domain).

 **`openssl s_client` against the gRPC endpoint: `wrong version number`.** Nothing in that path is